knpuniversity/rest/knpu/episode2/pagination.md

 database or pass which subset of records you want to some search engine, like Elastic Search.
 In both cases, we end up with *just* the 5 records we want, instead of all 10,000.
 Here, I'm going to be lazy and *not* do that.
-I'm just going to query fro *all* of my programmers, then just use a little PHP array magic to only give us the ones we want.
+I'm just going to query for *all* of my programmers, then just use a little PHP array magic to only give us the ones we want.
 I'm just trying to keep things simple.